NexMaker-Fab/2023zjudem-The-Dynamic-Seven/docs/PM/CAD/practicecad.md

 4. Following this way user can save new design fle.

 ## How to design a Cardan Joint in Autodesk Fusion 360
-Now we will show to how to create a Cardan Joint in Autodesk Fusion 360

-- Tools and Commands
-  1. Components
-  2. Joints
-  3. Hole
-  4. Extrude
-  5. Combine
-  6. Extrude
-  7. Fillet